In a Crash?

 - “Dooring” is always the Motorist’s Fault – PA Vehicle Code 3705: No person shall open any door on a motor vehicle unless and until it is reasonably safe to do so and can be done without interfering with the movement of other traffic, nor shall any person leave a door open on a side of a vehicle available to moving traffic for a period of time longer than necessary to load or unload passengers.

-- Port Authority Feedback: A place to log complaints or praises on operators.
+- Pittsburgh Regional Transit (PRT) Feedback: A place to log complaints or praises on operators.
 Be sure to request a response.

 - PennDOT Resources: Pennsylvania Bicycle Driver’s Manual.
 The PA Vehicle Code also has a whole section on the operation of bicycles.

 - Bicycling and the Law – A web site that offers bicycling accident advice for cyclists including those injured by motorists, unsafe conditions and defective cycling products.
 At this site injured cyclists will find information about what to do after an accident to best protect their rights.